cambiatus/cambiatus.github.io/onboarding.md

 - Postgres -- Database where we copy the current state of the blockchain data, its easier to manipulate and consume;
 - [EOSIO](https://github.com/cambiatus/contracts) -- Blockchain that holds the final state of our app, aside from the frontend, all apps just exist to consume its data more easily.

+Here is a [deep-dive](deep-dive.md) into our application for your reference and knowledge.
 ## Important Resources

 - [GraphQL](graph_doc/graphql.md) wiki page